 It’s a fact that WordPress is the world’s most popular content management system.
 Besides being free software, this CMS puts thousands of plugins and themes at its users’ disposal, allowing them to create any website.

 The best part is that WordPress fundamentals are relatively easy to learn.
-So, non-tech savvy folks can quickly start designing sites as soon as they get hold of its intuitive point and click interface.
+So, non-tech savvy folks can quickly start designing sites when they get hold of its intuitive point-and-click interface.

-But as the leading CMS out there, it’s not a surprise that WordPress has the largest share of detractors.
+But as the leading CMS out there, it’s unsurprising that WordPress has the largest share of detractors.
 Most of these come in the form of direct attacks and malware.